adriangb/di/docs/wiring.md

 --8<-- "docs/src/manual_wiring.py"
 ```

-Binds in `di` are particularly powerful because the bound providers can themselves have dependencies, and those dependencies can even be autowired.
+Binds in `di` are particularly powerful because the bound providers can themselves have dependencies, and those dependencies can even be auto-wired.
 For more information on binds in `di`, see our [Binds] docs.

 Markers are set via [PEP 593's Annotated].